Soo Line 2719: Excursion service

 After deciding to restore Duluth & Northeastern 28 back to operating condition, the museum abandoned plans to restore No. 2719 back to operation.
 This sparked the L&TPF to seek other options for No. 2719.
 On February 21, 2015, the Locomotive & Tower Preservation Fund approached the City of Eau Claire and offered to sell 2719 back to the city for $1, with the city also covering the cost of the $135,000 shelter to house the locomotive.
 It came at great surprise to the LSRM, as they were unaware of the talk to move the engine back to permanent outdoor display.
 The L&TPF weren't interested in renewing the lease with the LSRM, which was to expire in 2015.

-The LSRM was originally seeking $305,000 in 2011 to restore it back to operation after its flue time expired in 2013.
-However, after No. 2719's last run, the museum announced it was restoring a different steam locomotive (that the museum owned) to operate in time for the 2016 operating season, postponing hopes of bringing No. 2719 back under steam.
+The LSRM was originally seeking $305,000 in 2011 to restore it back to operation after its flue time expired in 2013, however, the museum announced it was restoring a different steam locomotive (that the museum owned) to operate in time for the 2016 operating season, postponing hopes of bringing No. 2719 back under steam.

-The city of Eau Claire attempted to raise funds to return the locomotive, but its attempts were highly unsuccessful.
-The L&TPF announced that if the city didn't want the locomotive back, it would look for offers elsewhere.

 On February 24, 2015, the city decided it wanted up to two months to make its decision on No. 2719.
 It was likely that the city would buy No. 2719 for $1, then sell it back to the LSRM for $2, as the city council seemed to agree they'd rather have No. 2719 be restored to operation in the future than sitting on permanent static display.

-The city, however, wanted this time extension to explore all options available.
-Representatives from the LSRM were present at the meeting and promised if No. 2719 stayed in Duluth, it could possibly run again.